daniel-aguilar/docker-tt-rss/README.md

 # docker-tt-rss

-**Deprecation Notice:** This project is being deprecated in favor of the official Docker compose setup.
+**Deprecation Notice:** This project has been deprecated in favor of the official Docker compose setup.

 Here's a [Docker](https://www.docker.com/) multi-container application to setup an instance of [Tiny Tiny RSS](https://tt-rss.org/) locally, as quickly and